go101/immutable-value-proposal/README.md

 }
 ```

-Similar to non-interface type, if a fixed interface type explicitly specified an read-only method `fixed.M`,
+Similar to non-interface type, if a fixed interface type explicitly specified a read-only method `fixed.M`,
 it also implicitly specifies a normal method with the same name `M`.

 The method set specified by type `I` contains three methods, `M0`, `fixed.M2` and `M2`.